kevinyma/p_v2/_projects/rdhr.md

 		Research Division HR
 		</p>
 		<p>
-		I designed and developed a new web presence for the Research Division Human Resources Department.
+		I led design and web development on the new web presence for the Research Division Human Resources Department.
 		</p>
 		<p>
 		I set out to prototype and create a website that would instill confidence in employees that their workplace could provide them the tools necessary to succeed in their jobs.